French space program: History

 The beginning of the institutional French space program dates back to 1946 when, right after World War II, the Laboratoire de recherches balistiques et aérodynamiques (LRBA, Ballistic and aerodynamic research laboratory) was formed in Vernon to develop the next generation of rockets, partly taking advantage of the German development of the V2 rocket.

 Before this and during the war, as Free France continued to work, the EA-41 was tested and improved by military personnel, from October 1942 through to 1945.

 22 May 1952: Véronique N1 is successfully launched from the Saharan desert.

 In 1958, President Charles de Gaulle directed the creation of several space research committees.
 In 1959, the Comité d'études spatiales was born under the supervision of Pierre Auger.

 In 1961, de Gaulle signed the creation of the Centre national d'études spatiales (CNES) to coordinate French space activities.
 Development of Western Europe's first carrier rocket, the Diamant, began in 1962, first launched in Algeria.

 On November 26, 1965, Astérix, the first French satellite in space, is successfully launched by a Diamant rocket from the Algerian desert.
 It is active for 2 consecutive days before ceasing to transmit.

 In 1965, France's space launch pads and CNES settled in Kourou.

 In 1973, France drove the creation of the European Space Agency and became its first contributor.

-The French space budget, although stagnant since the early 2000s in constant euros, remains in absolute terms the largest of the member countries of the European Space Agency (ESA) and the second largest national budget (after the United States of America) at €2.33 billion.
+The French space budget, although stagnant since the early 2000s in constant euros, remains in absolute terms the largest of the member countries of the European Space Agency (ESA) and the third largest national budget (after the United States of America and the People's Republic of China) at €2.33 billion.
 In 2004, this budget stood at €1.698 billion, with €685 million being transferred to the Paris-based ESA for the programs conducted under its supervision.

 The Ariane rocket family is France's own rocket family, whose use has been extended to the whole of ESA member countries.

 Its spaceport, near Kourou, was selected in 1964 to host all of France's launches.
 Later, it was selected as ESA's launch site.
 Before being in French Guiana, France's space launches were made from Algeria, in Colomb-Béchar and Hammaguir.

 The French space program thus benefits from the best ground position for launch sites on Earth, as its position 5.3° north of the equator allows rockets to gain propulsion from the spinning of the Earth when launched eastward (+460 m/s) and save on propellant.
 No other governmental launch sites allow this level of physical parameters.
-It is also able to launch satellites into polar orbits from this spaceport.
+It is also able to launch satellites into polar orbits from this spaceport, although the rotational velocity becomes a penalty for Sun-Synchronous orbits.